 Pay yourself first

-If you’re going to stop worrying about money then you need to be reassured you have got some money saved.
+If you’re going to learn how to not worry about your finances then you need to be reassured you have got some money saved.

-If you don’t pay yourself first then your ability to save your money will be reduced as you will spend the money in your account.
+If you don’t pay yourself first then your ability to save your money will be reduced as you will spend the money in your bank account.

-Very few people can save decent money every month when it’s sat in your everyday account.
-If your money saving plan is for £200 a month then set up an automatic payment to save this into a separate account straight after pay day.
+If your long term plan is to save six months worth of living expenses as an emergency fund then set up an automatic payment to save this into a separate account straight after pay day.

 Don’t get stuck in the present and fall into the trap of YOLO and only think about the now.

-You’re not going to want to work forever and state pension/social security does not pay as much as you probably want or need.
+But remember this: you’re not going to want to work forever and state pension/social security does not pay as much as you probably want or need.

 Make them sensible decisions.

-You get used to living at a higher level so trying to pay it back is incredibly hard and every day your money feels tight.
+You get used to living beyond your means so trying to pay it back is incredibly hard and every day your financial situation feels tight.

 A mortgage is the only debt ideally you want to have, and that’s only because it’s almost impossible to save enough to pay for a house in cash – if only house prices were that cheap!

-Credit cards aren’t bad, indeed you can earn money with them, but always pay off your balance in full every month.
+Credit cards aren’t bad, indeed you can earn money and rewards with them, but always pay off your balance in full every month.

 And stick to it!
 Having a budget means you are allocating your money to various bills, savings and fun money spending.

 It’s a bit like the saying – don’t go shopping when you are hungry as you’ll buy more food.

-You’ll spend more trying to make yourself feel better which won’t last because you’ll later feel bad for spending too much money.
+You’ll spend more trying to make yourself feel better which won’t last because you’ll later feel bad for spending too much.

 Don’t go spending as you’ll treat yourself too much as part of those celebrations.

 But you can legitimately reduce your taxes and keep more of your money.
 Make sure you know your countries tax efficient laws.

 Here in the UK you can save into a pension and get tax back from the government.
 We also have tax free ISA savings.

 Have a rainy day fund

 Having money you can access as soon as you get hit with an unexpected bill is such a relief.

-And ideally you want to work up to 3/6 months living expenses in case you get the ultimate curve ball and lose your job.
+And ideally you want to work up to 3-6 months of living expenses in case you get the ultimate curve ball and lose your job.

 If losing your job is a worry and you want to stop worrying about it, build your rainy day fund up to a reassuring level.

 Nor will you cope if you have an unexpected emergency as you won’t have built up a rainy day fund.

-As your paychecks get bigger don’t allow your lifestyle to creep up so that you are spending all of your new raise.
+As your paychecks get bigger don’t allow lifestyle creep to happen so that you are spending all of your new raise.

 Although maybe you want to be somewhere between a student lifestyle and an excessive one!

-Key thing is, don’t spend all your wages always save some, for your future self, for a rainy day fund, for retirement.
+Key thing is, don’t spend all your wages; always save some, for your future self, for a rainy day fund, for retirement.

 You pay an absolute premium for buying new.
 A new car loses up to 30% of it’s value as soon as you drive it off the dealerships forecourt.